isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-That way you can't change the value by mistake.
+That way you can’t change the value by mistake.
 That way may offer the compiler optimization opportunities.

 ##### Example